ExploryKod/Word-maze/README.md

 You win only if 3 words are found.

 ### 🔥🔥🔥Installation (only for development purpose):
-🔥See it on the web:
+🔥See it through your local environement:
   - Through Docker
   - Through your own tools (only isolate through an env)

-🔥See it only in a command line interface through simple python file and a terminal (original version)
+#### 👋See original game version on your commande line interface (branche: feature/original-version)
+  - It is the first version we do as a student team.
+We had a lot of joy working together.
+It was one my first python project and one of my first coding project.
+  - I tried to do it alone in PHP after we have done it as a team in python.

 #### 👋Using Docker (branche: feature/config-docker)
   - Install Docker
   - Configure docker properly (see docs)
   - Go to the application root folder and type: <code>docker compose up -d --build</code>
   - Go to your browser and access http://localhost:5000/

 #### 👋Using the flask application (branche: feature/config-traditionnal)

 ##### install these necessary tools on your computer (or isolate them through a virtual env):
   - node.js (and npm),
   - python3,
   - sqlite3

 Install node.js by installing it through official website: https://nodejs.org/en/ Install python3 by installing it through official website: https://www.python.org/downloads/